 Greenhouse Gas Emission: Not the only Concern

 The fashion industry is a large-scale greenhouse gas emitter.
-The fashion industry is responsible for 8-10% of all greenhouse gas emissions.
-In addition, the fast fashion industry was responsible for four percent of the total global waste.
+It is responsible for 8-10% of all GHGs emissions and accounts for four percent of the total global waste.

 But GHGs emission is not the only climate concern associated with today’s fast-fashion world.
-A single t-shirt alone consumed approximately 2,700 liters of water in the making.
+A single t-shirt alone consumes approximately 2,700 liters of water in the making.
 The production of one-kilogram cotton needs 20,000 Liters of water, which can only be used to produce one pair of jeans and one t-shirt.

 The fashion industry uses approximately 93 billion cubic meters of water annually.
-In Uzbekistan, 50 years of relentless cotton farming has sucked up the Aral sea, which is a breathing example of the toll the fast fashion industry taking on our planet.
-The contaminated water which is used for dying and other cloth-manufacturing processes is then released into the river streams, adding more microplastic into the ocean.
+In Uzbekistan, 50 years of relentless cotton farming has sucked up the Aral sea, which is a breathing example of the toll the fast fashion industry is taking on our planet.
+The contaminated water which is used for dying and in other cloth-manufacturing processes is then released into the river streams, adding more microplastic into the ocean.

 The Vicious Cycle of Fast Fashion

 Fast fashion is a threat to the environment.
 The five fashion seasons and new collections are attracting customers to buy more cloth than they need.
-Since the year 2000, cloth production increased by double folds and so is the waste.
+Since the year 2000, cloth production has increased by double folds and so is the waste.

 For example, in 2016, people bought 60% more cloth than in 2000, but these clothes were not kept for even half as long.
 Keeping up with the latest fashion is the new trend.
 One day neon is hot, the other day it is out of fashion, block heels were gone for a decade, and now everyone is wearing, and before you know, it will again be discarded.

-According to estimates, three-fifth of all the garments end up in incinerators, just within years of being made.
+According to estimates, three-fifth of all the garments end up in incinerators, just within a year of being made.
 Landfills are bombarded with 93 million tons of cloth waste every year, a huge section of which is burnt.
-Today, most of the fabric is polyester, which though cheap, but is very polluting.
-It produces three times more carbon in production than cotton, while it does not break down.
+Today, most of the fabric is polyester, which though cheap, is very polluting.
+It produces three times more carbon in production than cotton, but unlike eco-friendly cotton, it does not break down.